 I found a simple use case of this feature in Planio's site .
 I think this feature is useful for developers.

 The patch passed all tests.
 Setting target version to 3.4.0.

-#7 Updated by Jean-Philippe Lang 5 months ago
+#7 Updated by Jean-Philippe Lang over 5 years ago

 - Status changed from New to Closed

 - Resolution set to Fixed

 I've also changed the preference to a drop down instead of a checkbox in order to offer 3 options (monospaced, proportional and browser defaut).